-Nevada Irrigation District (NID) is proud to be joining other WaterSense partners in participating in this year’s Fix-A-Leak Week, running from March 15 - 21.
-This is an annual awareness campaign organized by the US Environmental Protection Agency to show the public the massive amounts of water waste caused by ordinary household leaks such as running toilets and leaky faucets.
+NID is proud to join in this year’s Fix-A-Leak Week from March 20-26.
+This is an annual awareness campaign organized by the U.S. Environmental Protection Agency to show the public the massive amounts of water waste caused by ordinary household leaks, such as running toilets and leaky faucets.
 These small leaks add up to a huge amount of wasted water.

 NID’s water use efficiency tips: https://www.nidwater.com/water-use-efficiency